protocooperation-facultative-mutualism/peer-support/README.md

 # peer-support
-This project was inspired by an RFP issues by NY State OMH to delveop a Independent Practice Association (IPA)
+This project was inspired by an RFP issued by NY State OMH to delveop a Independent Practice Association (IPA)
 See the Wiki for the RFP